puppetlabs-toy-chest/libral/README.md

 complexity for expressive power.

 The following calling conventions are available.
-If you are just getting started with `libral`, you should write your first providers using hte `simple` calling convention.
+If you are just getting started with `libral`, you should write your first providers using the `simple` calling convention.
+For now, all providers need to be placed into `data/providers/` and be executable files whose name ends in `.prov`.

 * [simple](doc/invoke-simple.md)
 * `json` (planned): input/output via JSON